flatironinstitute/nemos/CONTRIBUTING.md

 3. **Doctest: Test the example code in your docs**

     Doctests are a great way to ensure that code examples in your documentation remain accurate as the codebase evolves.
-You can add doctests to docstrings, Markdown files, or any other text-based documentation that contains code formatted as interactive Python sessions.
+With doctests, we will test any docstrings, Markdown files, or any other text-based documentation that contains code formatted as interactive Python sessions.

     - **Docstrings:**
-        You can include doctests in your function and class docstrings by adding an `Examples` section.
+        To include doctests in your function and class docstrings you must add an `Examples` section.
 The examples should be formatted as if you were typing them into a Python interactive session, with `>>>` used to indicate commands and expected outputs listed immediately below.

         ```python
         def add(a, b):